The extraordinary case of the Picvest billions

 An experienced group of asset professionals would then manipulate the homes to generate the specified earnings to repay traders.

-The BRP gave the board the authority to promote “non-acting” properties and use the proceeds to maintain, upgrade and enhance positive other “primary” centers to “maximize” funding returns for investors.
+The BRP gave the board the authority to promote “non-acting” properties and use the proceeds to maintain, upgrade, and enhance positive other “primary” centers to “maximize” funding returns for investors.

 This is contained in paragraph 2.3 of the Orthotouch business plan, which forms a part of the BRP and reads:

-2.3 The goal of Orthotouch is to maximize the funding go back of shareholders and all stakeholders in Orthotouch by way of selling off the non-appearing properties and utilizing the proceeds to redevelop primary shopping centers, which include Southdale in Johannesburg South, Piazza in Randburg, Forum in Sasolburg, Safeway’s In Witbank and Lyttelton Manor in Centurion.
-Also, Orthotouch will maintain sure retail and industrial properties along with those in Charles Crescent in Sandton, Cell C in Sandton, and Ethos in Parktown.
+2.3 The goal of Orthotouch is to maximize the funding back of shareholders and all stakeholders in Orthotouch by way of selling off the non-appearing properties and utilizing the proceeds to redevelop primary shopping centers, which include Southdale in Johannesburg South, Piazza in Randburg, Forum in Sasolburg, Safeway’s In Witbank and Lyttelton Manor in Centurion.
+Also, Orthotouch will maintain retail and industrial properties along with those in Charles Crescent in Sandton, Cell C in Sandton, and Ethos in Parktown.

 No response from Klopper or Georgiou

-Moneyweb despatched questions to Georgiou and Klopper (in his capacities as both enterprise rescue practitioner and director of Orthotouch) on November 9, 2018, relating to the residences’ selloff.
+Moneyweb despatched questions to Georgiou and Klopper (in his capacities as enterprise rescue practitioner and director of Orthotouch) on November 9, 2018, relating to the residences’ selloff.
 Neither answered the questions.

 A few of these sales transactions deserve further evaluation.